VaporeonScripts/pack-commit/README.md

 - `config.fish` is gitignored so your personal paths and Discord link never end up committed if you fork/publish this tool.
 - The sync step uses `rsync -a --delete`, which mirrors folders exactly — including removing files from the destination that no longer exist in the source.
 This is intentional (so deleted configs actually get removed from the repo), but be aware of it.
+- Before pushing, the script runs `git pull --rebase` automatically to avoid rejected pushes from diverged branches.
+If a real conflict comes up, it stops and tells you exactly what to run to resolve it manually.